Frequently Asked Questions

 Good oral hygiene is essential for anyone wanting to maintain a brighter, whiter smile.
 Use one of the market-leading electric toothbrushes (we particularly like the Oral-B ones) and a good quality fluoridated toothpaste, and brush twice a day.
 Floss at least once a day.
 Plaque build-up on the teeth looks unsightly and can lead to staining.
 Daily cleaning will remove surface staining and plaque, giving the teeth a much nicer appearance to help maintain your teeth whitening.

-Teeth whitening will improve the colour of your teeth but they will eventually begin to fade back towards a darker shade.
-It is not enough to get whitened once – you must commit to a programme of top-up whitening in order to keep them that way.
+Teeth whitening will improve the colour of your teeth, but they will eventually begin to fade back towards a darker shade.
+It is not enough to get your teeth whitened once – you must commit to a programme of top-up whitening in order to keep them that way.
 Your dentist will be able to advise you on the best maintenance programme for your smile.
+Typically, 3 to 5 days of top-up whitening every 3 months will be enough to keep your teeth looking beautifully white.

 Lifestyle factors, such as smoking and dietary choices, will affect how often you require top-up teeth whitening treatments.